Nenotriple/img-txt_viewer/docs/User_Guide.md

 ### Middle-click
 *(Delete a tag)*

-- **Usage:**
-  - **Hover Over the Tag**: Move your mouse cursor over the tag you want to delete.
-  - **Middle-Click**: Press the middle mouse button to delete the entire tag.
+Hover over the tag you want to delete and press the middle mouse button to delete it.
-- **Tips:**

 - The entire comma-separated value will be deleted.
-  - Ensure that the text cleaning feature is enabled for the deletion to work.
+- Ensure the [Clean-Text](#clean-text) setting is enabled for the deletion to work.

 <!--####################################################################################################-->